Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Introduction

-The dimensionless physical parameters in the problem are the \emph{Prandtl} number $\prN$ and \emph{Rayleigh} numbers $\ra$ and $\rab$; see Remark~\ref{rmk:Parameters:dep} below for further details.
-The driving noise is given by a collection of independent white noise processes $dW^k = dW^k(t)$ acting in spatial directions $\sigma_k = \sigma_k(x)$ which form a complete orthogonal basis of eigenfunctions (ordered with respect to eigenvalues) of the Laplace operator on $\DD$ supplemented with homogeneous Dirichlet boundary conditions for $z = 0, 1$ and periodic in $\mathbf{x}$.
+The unitless physical parameters in the problem are the \emph{Prandtl} number $\prN$ and \emph{Rayleigh} numbers $\ra$ and $\rab$; see Remark~\ref{rmk:Parameters:dep} and \cite{FoldesGlattHoltzRichardsWhitehead2015} for further details concerning this choice of nondimensionalization.
+The unit vector $\hatk = (0,0,1)$ points in the direction of the gravitational force.
+The driving noise in \eqref{eq:B:eqn:temp} is given by a collection of independent white noise processes $dW^k = dW^k(t)$ acting spatially through the functions $\sigma_k = \sigma_k(x,y,z)$ which form a complete orthogonal basis of eigenfunctions (ordered with respect to eigenvalues) of the Laplace operator on $\DD$ supplemented with homogeneous Dirichlet boundary conditions for $z = 0, 1$ and periodic in $\mathbf{x}= (x,y)$.
 The stochastic terms in \eqref{eq:B:eqn:temp} have been normalized so that

-with the strength of the body forcing expressed in the physical parameters $\ra$ and $\rab$; see \eqref{eq:physical:parameters} below.
+with the strength of the body forcing expressed in terms of the physical parameters $\ra$ and $\rab$; see \eqref{eq:physical:parameters} below.